 Singers in Live Performances

-Assuming the singer doesn’t need to use his/her hands to play an instrument, wireless handheld mics are ideal for vocalists performing at karaoke bars, church services, or singing the National Anthem in a stadium before thousands of perfectly attentive listeners.
+Assuming the singer doesn’t need to use their hands to play an instrument, wireless handheld mics are ideal for vocalists performing at karaoke bars, church services, or singing the National Anthem in a stadium before thousands of perfectly attentive listeners.

 Performers in Theater Productions